About our Teachers

 Influential teachers have included: Concert artist Pawel Chenchinski, Pedagoge Jane Tan, Technique specialist Seymour Fink and Chicago Blues teacher Erwin Helfer.
 Holly also had the opportunity to study with Seymour Bernstein in New York.

-Holly draws from a competitive background in ballroom & latin dance, body building and public speaking to give her students the edge in: developing a healthy, relaxed piano technique, developing expressiveness in music and preparing for performance.
+Holly draws from a background in meditation, dance, body building and public speaking to give her students the edge in: developing a healthy, relaxed piano technique, developing expressiveness in music and preparing for performance.

 To begin learning to play the piano, call us or fill out our Request Info Form.
 Its never too late and, rarely too early!